Internship in the Art of Spiritual Direction

 Susan Phillips (Ph.D.) is a sociologist, professor of Christian spirituality, a spiritual director and supervisor, and an author (her books include “Candlelight: Illuminating the Art of Spiritual Direction”).
 Her great love is seeing how Grace permeates lives.

-Kate Laymon is a spiritual director, trained in Selah’s contemplative, evocative, and trinitarian approach.
+Kate Laymon is the Spiritual and Executive Director at Bread of Life.
+She also offers individual spiritual direction, trained in Selah’s contemplative, evocative, and trinitarian approach.
 A soul friend by nature, she offers a hospitable presence that welcomes all parts of the soul and has a passion for seeing people grow in wholeness.
-Kate is also a faculty member with Mercy Center’s Formation for Spiritual Accompaniment program in Auburn and facilitates discussion groups for the formation of ministry leaders at Fuller seminary.

-Jen Goto is the Spiritual and Executive Director at Bread of Life.
+Jen Goto is the former Spiritual and Executive Director at Bread of Life.
 Alongside this role, she leads retreats, guest preaches and offers spiritual direction.
 Jen will be providing administrative support for the program as well as working alongside faculty.
 She is ordained clergy in the United Methodist Church.